Schotsl/Uwuifier-deno/README.md

 Uwuifier is a lightweight package that allows you to uwuify any sentence or word (excluding URL's) with many configurable parameters while giving you access to many vewy kawaii sentences, stuttering and faces!

 This repository contains the Uwuifier Deno package!
-It's a Deno package which means it's written in TypeScript, and makes use of the build-in Deno testing.
+It's made for Deno which means it's written in TypeScript, the package also makes use of the build-in Deno testing.

 ## Quickstart